 What do you consider your greatest achievement?

-So there was quite a lot of success, the biggest was probably the one from Glasgow when I became European champion and then definitely from Belgrade, when I first stood on the stage in big athletics and won a silver medal and then in the youth categories, or the university competition.
+So there was quite a lot of success, the biggest was probably the one from Glasgow when I became European champion and then definitely from Belgrade when I first stood on the stage in big athletics and won a silver medal and then in the youth categories or the university competition.

 What do you enjoy most about athletics?

 I like athletics and it gives me the opportunity to stand out among others.
-The most beautiful are probably the races, when you have already done the hard work from training and preparation and make the most of it, or when you manage to run a good time with the placement, so that's probably the best.
+The most beautiful is probably the races, when you have already done the hard work from training and preparation and made the most of it, or when you manage to run a good time with the placement, so that's probably the best.
 Of course, there is another side and these are the people who are happy when you are doing well.